Ekitji/siem/README.md

 Gives you an idea of which event codes to use what you will see in the event code it self.
 - https://detect.fyi/threat-hunting-suspicious-windows-service-names-2f0dceea204c

+##### Registry Hive
+- HKLM\SYSTEM\CurrentControlSet\Services\<Service>\Security
+Service security descriptors are not stored as plain SDDL in the registry.
+The registry only shows a Security subkey in binary format when:
+* A descriptor was explicitly written using sc.exe
+* Or the service installer created one
+Otherwise:
+The descriptor is computed from built-in defaults hardcoded in Windows.

+Inside that key, you’ll find a value named Security showing Binary format of the SDDL for the service where you can look for to find misconfigured ACL for the service it self.

 ### Schedule task - use offensive mindset ⭐
 #### Look for tasks running as SYSTEM, Administrator user or "Domain admin" accounts or other high privileged accounts.
 Gives you and idea of which event codes to use and what you will see in the event code it self.